YUDANE

 Do I need a visa or to live in Japan to bid at a court auction?

 There is no nationality or residency requirement to own property in Japan, and a non-resident can bid.
 The practical hurdle is payment: the deposit and full price are wired to the court in cash with no financing, and a non-resident cannot open a standard Japanese bank account, so a bilingual judicial scrivener (司法書士) executes under a notarised, apostilled power of attorney.
-Yudane prices this handoff into every verdict.

 Own the vocabulary